loruro/Ultrasonic-Anemometer/README.md

 <div align="center"><img src="img/charts/bode.png" width="300"/></div>
 Signal after filtering:
 <div align="center"><img src="img/measurements/05InAmp3.png" width="200"/></div>
-After all the operational amplifiers signal finally goes to ADS7822P analog-to-digital converter.
-It sends converted, digital signal to microcontroller through SPI interface.
+After all the operational amplifiers, signal finally goes to ADS7822P analog-to-digital converter.
+It sends converted digital signal to microcontroller through SPI interface.
 ATmega here is a master.
 This ADC has a resolution of 12 bits and max. frequency of 200 kHz.
 Because of clock dividers in ATmega and clock cycles needed to handle SPI, I managed to get sampling frequency of 157.9 kHz.
 [Nyquist–Shannon–Kotelnikov sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem) states that the sampling frequency should be at least 80536 Hz, so it is fulfilled.
+Analog signal has maximum value of about 4 V, so to increase voltage resolution I attached voltage divider to VREF pin of ADC, which gives voltage of about 4.359 V. This results in voltage resolution of 1.064 mV.
 Analog part of the device uses different ground than the rest of the device.
 It reduces noise derived from high frequency digital signals.
 Digital ground and analog ground are connected together at one point, close to the power supply.

 Electrical schematic and PCB layout were designed using [EAGLE](https://cadsoft.io/) application.
 Tracks on PCB were designed using EAGLE Autorouter.
 That's why it's so ugly :)